aharrim89/Practice/README.md

 - Create tests file to have some tests - If time permits

 ## Steps
-1- Read the Input file as a List of Objects
+1- Read the Input file as a List of Objects<br>
-2- Set the operation hours of the provided input date 3- Get the showtimes per movie depends on the business rules 4- Print the showtimes for the user
+2- Set the operation hours of the provided input date<br>
+3- Get the showtimes per movie depends on the business rules<br>
+4- Print the showtimes for the user

 ## Specs and Tools